The Forgiveness of Blood

-The Forgiveness of Blood (Falja e Gjakut) is a 2011 Albanian-American drama film co-written and directed by Joshua Marston.
+The Forgiveness of Blood (Falja e Gjakut) is a 2011 drama film co-written and directed by Joshua Marston.
 The film premiered in competition at the 61st Berlin International Film Festival and competed for the Golden Bear.
 Marston and co-writer Andamion Murataj won the Silver Bear for Best Script.

 The film was originally submitted as the Albanian entry for the Best Foreign Language Film, but it was rejected when Bujar Alimani, director of Amnesty, protested that The Forgiveness of Blood ought not to be eligible due to American input on the project.
 The AMPAS disqualified it and Albania submitted Alimani's film instead.

 The film deals with the consequences of a blood feud on a family in a remote area of modern-day Albania.